okalangkenneth/majestic-dolphin/content/pages/portfolio/project-1.md

 image_alt: 'White, black, and red shoe sole'
 seo:
   title: Cooperative Marketing
-  description: This is the project 1 description
+  description: A project to assist the marketing efforts of a Cooperative Union in Uganda
   extra:
     - name: 'og:type'
       value: website